- Technology Research

-The Triton Initiative was created to help the marine energy industry better understand the environmental impacts of marine energy devices.
-Triton supports projects focused on underwater noise, electromagnetic field measurements, studies of marine animal interaction, benthic habitat mapping techniques, and integrated sensor packages.
+Triton explores the best methods and technology for environmental monitoring around marine energy devices in support of industry partners Triton projects focus on underwater noise, electromagnetic field measurements, studies of marine animal interaction, changes in marine habitats, and integrated marine sensor packages.
 This research ranges from monitoring animal behavior around tidal turbines to distinguishing between natural and device noise sources.

-With this testing and development, Triton researchers strive to improve the technical performance of environmental monitoring devices.
-This will reduce the costs of these technologies and help streamline the marine energy industry’s environmental permitting processes.
+Triton researchers strive to improve the technical performance of environmental monitoring devices with testing and development.
+The objective of this work is to reduce the costs of these technologies and to help streamline the marine energy industry’s environmental permitting processes.

 Triton’s projects and innovative solutions for the marine energy industry help ensure the deployment of marine energy devices is safe and environmentally sustainable.